enricocid/Music-Player-GO/README.md

 ### Unifield UI, the way I'd like it to be:

-- Colorful, simple and 'unified'UI : no need to navigate between activities;
+- Colorful, simple and 'unified' UI : no need to navigate between activities;
 - Bottom panel containing the player controls;
 - Music organized by artist;
 - Top panel containing the now played song.
-The panel click opens the artist discographyusing a reveal animation;
+By clicking on it You can 'reveal' the artist discography;
 - The now playing text is scrollable on long clicking when it is too long;
 - Reveal layout containing the selected artist's discography and a toggle to collapse the artist discography;
 - Fast scrolling;